-WHY would you want to help VASS achieve its mission of “Making the mountains accessible to all”?
-Here’s a quick 30 seconds of reason.
+WHY would you want to help VASS achieve its mission of “Making the Mountains Accessible to All”?
+Here’s a quick 30 second video explaining our reasons.
 We change lives and you can see it happen seven days week, from January through March on our North Shore Vancouver Mountains.

-We train more instructors every year, than any other adaptive snow sports organization in Canada.
-We train over 100 new CADS 1 ski or snowboard instructors every year.
-This is facilitated internal as we invest into our higher level instructors and course conductor leadership team.
-To maintain high standards and continue to be on the cutting edge of our sports, this team annually attends training conferences provided by Canadian Adaptive Snowsports, Canadian Ski Instructor Alliance, Canadian Association of Snowboard Instructors, Ski Spectacular in Denver and Mt Hood Ski and Ride Summit in Oregon.
+At VASS, we take immense pride in our commitment to instructor training, surpassing all other adaptive snow sports organizations in Canada in this regard.
+Each year, we train a significant number—over 100—of new CADS 1 ski or snowboard instructors.
+This is achieved through internal investment in our experienced Instructors and leadership team of Course Conductors.
+To uphold the highest standards and remain at the forefront of our sports, this team consistently participates in annual training conferences hosted by esteemed organizations such as Canadian Adaptive Snowsports (CADS), Canadian Ski Instructor Alliance (CSIA), Canadian Association of Snowboard Instructors (CASI), Ski Spectacular in Denver, and Mt Hood Ski and Ride Summit in Oregon.

 To learn more about how you can help support VASS click here.